Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Methods of Analysing Data — calculating and interpreting averages and spread from raw and grouped data — to become a reliable source of marks instead of a set of formulas they mix up under pressure.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want methods of analysing data — mean, median, mode, range and grouped-data estimates — to become a reliable source of marks instead of a set of formulas they mix up under pressure.

-Methods of Analysing Data is the foundation of the Statistics unit in Cambridge IGCSE Mathematics (0580/0607).
-Examiners expect you to find the mean, median, mode and range from a list, a frequency table or grouped data — and to choose which average best represents a data set.
-This guide explains exactly what each measure means, how to handle the question types that actually appear, and where to practise each skill.
+Methods of analysing data sit at the heart of the Statistics unit in Cambridge IGCSE Mathematics (0580/0607).
+Examiners expect you to choose the correct average, calculate from raw or grouped tables, and interpret what each measure tells you about a data set.
+This guide explains the core methods, the question types that actually appear, and where to practise each skill.

 Key takeaways

-• Always state which average you are calculating and show full working — method marks depend on it.
+• Always show full working for mean and median; method marks depend on it.

 You can read the full explanation, worked examples and notes on Tutopiya’s Methods of Analysing Data subtopic page before you attempt questions.